 Kemi, Finland

 Another unique inclusion of this list comes in the form of a massive snow fort (the largest in the world).
-While the SnowCastle of Kemi’s ice bar is incredible in its own right, serving alcoholic beverages and nonalcoholic beverages, hot and cold, what surrounds the ice bar is a massive snow fort filled with restaurants, ice cream bars, and even a resort and spa to relax at.
+The SnowCastle of Kemi’s ice bar serves both alcoholic and nonalcoholic beverages, hot and cold.
+The surrounding snow fort adds to the experience.
+Inside you’ll find restaurants, ice cream bars, and even a resort and spa.
+This is truly one of the most unique ice bars around the world.

 Xtracold Icebar Amsterdam